Passengers Who Call Uber Instead Of An Ambulance Put Drivers At Risk

 “I was a little nervous when she got out to vomit,” Fisher said.
 “I haven’t been in a situation like that.
 I haven’t trained for that.
 I was torn between whether to call 911 or continue to the ER, but since I was only two minutes away, I figured I’d get there quicker than an ambulance.”

-An Uber might have been the speediest solution in that particular situation, but ambulances and the paramedics are prepared to handle emergencies, while ride hail drivers aren’t.
+An Uber might have been the speediest solution in that particular situation, but ambulances and the paramedics are prepared to handle emergencies, while ride-hail drivers aren’t.
 Sirens and lights allow emergency vehicles to bypass traffic and red lights, and the EMTs on board are trained and able to start providing medical care as soon as they arrive on the scene.

 And it’s not just the patients who are put at risk when they opt to call a car rather than an ambulance.
 When drivers give rides to sick people, they’re exposed to germs and the possibility of infection.
 One driver remembered with horror picking a patient up at the hospital whose colostomy bag exploded on the way home.
 Another said he had to wipe down the backseat of his car after driving a woman in labor to the hospital.
 Experienced drivers recommend getting leather or plastic, never fabric, seats.